-There’s something horribly fascinating about zombies.
+There’s something horribly fascinating about zombies and the apocalypse.
 The concept of a horde of mindless, flesh-eating drones has terrified movie-goers and video gamers for decades, and the genre has seen a recent revival the last couple of years, with shows like The Walking Dead and games such as Left 4 Dead, DayZ and 7 Days to Die bringing in millions for producing companies and developers.

-To the urban survival/prepper crowd, the doomsday never seems far off, creating a major demand for survival gear, food supplies and precious commodities on the investment markets.
-As the U.S. presidential elections draw closer, and with the obvious advantage of Clinton and the Democrats in national statistics and polls, Republicans scramble to prepare for at least another four years of economic recession, famine, pestilence and divine punishment.
-This mentality seems to have rubbed off on the gaming community, with plenty of well-respected players diversifying their dispensable assets in prepper gear and finite products such as fuel and gold.
-If you were to ask the survival gamers of the prospects of society’s future, the majority response will be dystopian, at best.
-It may seem far-fetched to some financial speculators, but the possibility of an imminent viral outbreak is not inconceivable by any means.
+To the urban survival/prepper crowd, the doomsday never seems too far off, creating a major demand for survival gear, food supplies and precious commodities on the investment markets.
+As the U.S. presidential elections draw closer, and with the obvious advantage of Clinton and the Democrats in national statistics and polls, Republicans scramble to prepare for at least another four years of economic recession, famine, pestilence and divine punishment of all kinds.
+This mentality seems to have rubbed off on the gaming community, with plenty of well-respected players diversifying their dispensable assets in prepper gear and finite products such as fuel and gold bars for sale.
+If you were to ask the survival gamers about the prospects of society’s future, the response from the majority of them is likely to be dystopian at best.
+It may seem far-fetched to some financial speculators, but the possibility of an imminent viral outbreak raging through the developing world is not inconceivable by any means.
 With new, more resistant strands of flu and airborne epidemics on the rise, maybe the zombie apocalypse is lurking right around the corner?

-So how does one prepare for the collapse of humanity?
+So how does one prepare for the imminent collapse of society and, ultimately, humanity itself?
 The most popular answer appears to invest your money in tangible commodities that carry a lasting value.
-This often means precious metals such as gold or platinum.
+This often means buying precious metals such as gold bars or platinum bullions.
 The predicted scenario goes as follows: In the early days of a complete societal breakdown, the economic markets will be the first ones to fall.
 Paper stocks and bonds will become worthless and regular currency will follow shortly after.
-Governments will try to slow the crash by ramp up the printing of money, as they always do when things begin to go south.
-It may have some initial benefits, but the rapid inflation will ultimately cause a massive devaluation of the dollar.
-At this point, there’s nothing that can be done except go with the downward spiral and produce even more currency.
-Paper bills and coins will be worth nothing to the public and vital products like food, water, tools, vehicles and equipment will be traded on a barter-based system where rare commodities will act as the new currency, valued on their demand and useable properties.
+Governments will try to slow the crash by ramping up the printing process of paper money, as they always do when the economy starts to head south.
+It may have some initial dampening benefits, but the rapid inflation will ultimately cause a massive devaluation of the US dollar, which is considered as one of the strongest performing currencies in terms of financial safety.
+At this point, there’s nothing that can be done except go with the downward spiraling flow, and that means producing even more currency that has no actual value or useful properties.
+Paper bills and cheap metal coins will be worth nothing to the public, while essential products like food, water, tools, vehicles and equipment will be traded based on a system where rare commodities like gold bars for sale will act as the new currency, backed by their value in terms of historical demand and usefulness.

-This is where gold and precious metals come into play.
-The attractive qualities of gold especially have always ensured its preserved value.
-Combine this with the many uses of the rare metal in a post-apocalyptic rebuild and it becomes apparent how an investment in gold is one of the go-to choices for the prepper crowd, gamers included.
-In the case of a global meltdown, the price of gold will skyrocket beyond measure, making it the universal currency in both trade and aggressive leverage between countries and private investment parties.
-A 50k investment today could possibly be enough to sustain both you and your family in the early end of days, buying you enough time and means to secure your place in whatever world comes next.
-Why 50k?
-Well, it’s sort of become an ongoing meme among survival enthusiasts and zombie gamers.
-No one is really sure how the trend got started, but it makes perfect sense – 50,000 is not an impossible sum to acquire, but is much enough to make a pretty significant investment in gold.
-If you look at how the price of gold has risen since the last big market crash, it becomes easy to see how precious the metal really is for central banks and private investors alike.
+This is why finding gold bars for sale and other rare metals has become all the rage lately.
+The attractive qualities of gold bars for sale have always ensured a guaranteed value.
+Put this together with the many advantages of owning a personal supply of gold bars in a post-apocalyptic rebuilding of society, and it becomes apparent how an investment in gold bars is one of the go-to choices for the prepper crowd, which now can count plenty of survival gamers amongst their numbers.
+In the case of a financial meltdown of global proportions, the price of gold bars for sale will skyrocket beyond measure, making it the universal money standard in economic transactions.
+Putting up a substantial amount of gold bars for sale is already working as an aggressive way to gain leverage between different countries and private investment parties.
+Buying gold bars today could possibly be enough to sustain both you and your family in the early end of days, buying you enough time and means to secure your place in whatever economic system that comes next.
+Why buy gold bars instead of coins, you may ask?
+After all, coins are easier to carry while you’re running from ravenous hordes and lurking bandits.
+Well, it has sort of become an ongoing meme amongst survival enthusiasts and apocalypse gamers.
+No one is really sure how the trend got started, but it could have something to do with the fact that central banks are currently stocking up on gold bars for sale.
+Once things begin to fall apart, these depositories will be the first to be raided by the public.
+Having a couple of gold bars for sale may not seem like much in a post-apocalyptic setting, but with the value of physical gold bars expected to rise exponentially over the coming years, one can only imagine how much gold bars for sale would cost when the financial markets collapse.
+If you look at how the price of gold has risen since the last big market crash, it becomes easy to see how precious gold bars really are for conservative hedge funds and private investors alike.

-There are plenty of ways to make a secure investment in a physical gold supply.
-By choosing a trusted precious metal provider that has your investment account backed by actual gold bullions, you’re sure to make the most out of your funds.
-It’s the best way to invest 50k in preparation for doom and despair.
-But even if, by some fortuitous chance, the apocalypse isn’t coming next year, you’ll still have a good insurance of your personal wealth; an investment that is likely to grow exponentially in value over the next decade, as the economic climate is always in flux.
-Printed bills, real estate and company shares may rise and fall on a daily basis, but the power of gold is clearly here to stay.
+There are plenty of ways to make a secure investment in a physical gold bar supply.
+By choosing a trusted gold bar provider that has your investment account backed by actual gold, you’re sure to make the most out of your funds in preparation for the coming disaster.
+Acquiring a substantial amount of gold bars for sale is a good way to protect yourself from financial doom and despair, and will ensure that you’re starting out the mayhem of the apocalypse from a position of economic strength and security.
+Even today, hunting down as many gold bars for sale as possible means you’ll be seen as a valued asset if the stock market suddenly breaks down.
+And even if, by some fortuitous chance, the apocalypse isn’t coming next year or the one after that, your purchased gold bars will still work as an excellent insurance policy of your personal wealth.
+Gold bars for sale is an investment that is likely to grow exponentially in value over the next decade, as the economic climate is always changes.
+Printed bills, real estate and company shares may rise and fall on a daily basis, but the economic power of gold bars is clearly here to stay.

 Back in the early 80’s, console gaming was all but extinct.
 While arcades were still largely around, the concept of gaming in one’s living room was largely abandoned by companies and developers.
 Video games were a dying breed.
 That is, until a Japanese company released what would become the most successful cartridge-based console of its time, and would revolutionize the gaming industry forever.
 We are, of course, talking about Nintendo Entertainment System, better known as the NES console.
 Nintendo started out in 1800’s as a small company that was mainly making simple card games for the Japanese market.
 Under the supervision of CEO Hiroshi Yamauchi, Nintendo saw, in perhaps an inspired moment of foresight, the massive potential of a system that would bring the popular arcade games into the homes of the Japanese population.
 It was a big risk, one that would either make or break the entire company, and involved a lot of pre-planning and testing.
 Nintendo had originally planned to release a complete 16-bit PC system with an accompanied keyboard and floppy disk drive, but the design was eventually abandoned in favour of a more compact and cheaper machine that used cartridges instead.
 This was not just a production cost-based decision, as the executives deemed a more simple, plug-n-play approach would go better with the home audience.